-It was winter 1996 Susan (my wife) was trolling through the usual holiday magazines deciding upon our summer holiday, we had been to Crete the year before and loved it, so it was another Greek island, Rhodes she decided upon, a little village called Haraki, two weeks we were there, the best holiday of my life fantastic food, beautiful people and the daily walking we did was brilliant, it was for me, there were only a few walking routes they were not marked, so it was all compass and map real exploring and discovery stuff I was in my element, Susan was not so keen give me a path any day she always sais, but it just seemed we would turn a corner or walk to top of a hill and every time that first year it was just jaw dropping views and discoveries.
+It was winter 1996 Susan (my wife) was trolling through the usual holiday magazines deciding upon our summer holiday, we had been to Crete the year before and loved it.
+So it was another Greek island, Rhodes she decided upon, a little village called Haraki.
+Two weeks we were there, the best holiday of my life, fantastic food, beautiful people and the daily walking we did was brilliant.
+It was for me, there were only a few walking routes, they were not marked, so it was all compass and map real exploring and discovery stuff.
+I was in my element, Susan was not so keen give me a path any day she always says, but it just seemed we would turn a corner or walk to top of a hill and every time that first year it was just jaw dropping views and discoveries.

-Every year we have been to Rhodes sometimes twice a year and walked somewhere different every time and re-walked a few of the favorite routes, other people on holiday knew about our walking and used to ask to accompany us on occasional days, we always love walking with others, anyway as the years passed-by, we were told by our friends on many occasions that we should start a walking company on Rhodes, in 2008 Walking Rhodes Ltd was established.
+Every year we have been to Rhodes sometimes twice a year and walked somewhere different every time and re-walked a few of the favorite routes, other people on holiday knew about our walking and used to ask to accompany us on occasional days, we always love walking with others.

 What do you need to know for walking on the Island of Rhodes Greece.

-You should have with you your European Health Insurance Card (EHIC), check the expiry date, Your EHIC will allow you access to the same state-provided healthcare as a resident of the country you are visiting.
+You should have with you your European Health Insurance Card.
+Your EHIC will allow you access to the same state-provided healthcare as a resident of the country you are visiting.
 However, in Rhodes any healthcare will expect the patient to pay towards their treatment, and even with an EHIC, you might be expected to do the same.
 You may be able to seek reimbursement for this cost when you are back in the UK if you are not able to do so in Rhodes.

 The EHIC is NOT an alternative to travel insurance.
 It will not cover any private medical healthcare or the cost of things such as mountain rescue in ski resorts, repatriation to the UK or lost or stolen property.
 For these reasons and others, it is important to have both an EHIC and a valid private travel insurance policy.
 Some insurers now insist you hold an EHIC and many will waive the excess if you have one.